victorolivo24/cs211-assignments/README.md

 - The test cases neglected to address potential differences in the calculation.
 I've changed the output test cases to remove the -0.000000.
 - In other words, if you have -0.000000, you should print 0.000000.

+February 12th, 2025 @ 16:03

+- I added the input and output for the first part.
+This is **solely for reference; you should not read from a text file for part 1**.
+- I also updated the autograder to specify, for part 1, what input failed